lyx0/i/README.md

+## lidl changes
+use a 6 letter/number slug instead of adjectives.

 # i

 i is a minimal program for uploading files to your server and getting a "i.example.com/file.png" link back, similar to imgur.com.
 It is compatible with the open source image capture program [Share X](https://getsharex.com/).